What is psoriasis?

-Yes, if you have a family member affected by psoriasis you are more likely to suffer from psoriasis.
-The way psoriasis is inherited is complex and not completely understood involving many genes.
+Yes, there is a strong family link to psoriasis.
+If you have a family member affected by psoriasis, you are more likely to be affected by it too, due to shared genes.
+The way psoriasis is inherited is complex and not completely understood.

-- Psoriasis may not have any associated symptoms, but it can be itchy and painful.
+- Psoriasis can be itchy and painful.
 Certain sites such as the scalp, lower legs and groin can be particularly itchy.
-If psoriasis affects the hands and feet, painful fissures (cracks) can develop and these can affect use of the hands and walking.
+If psoriasis affects the hands and feet, painful fissures (cracks) can develop, and these can affect use of the hands and walking.
 Severe psoriasis on the body can also develop cracks which are painful and can bleed.

 Several patterns of psoriasis are recognised:

 - Chronic plaque psoriasis is the most common type of psoriasis.
-Plaques of psoriasis are usually present on the knees, elbows, trunk, scalp, behind ears and between the buttocks although other areas can be involved too.
+Plaques (circular, scaly skin lesions) of psoriasis are usually present on the knees, elbows, trunk, scalp, behind ears and between the buttocks although other areas can be involved too.

 - Guttate psoriasis consists of small plaques of psoriasis scattered over the trunk and limbs.
-It can be caused by a bacteria called Streptococcus which can cause throat infections.
+It can be caused by bacteria called streptococcus which can cause throat infections.